puzzle/docker-techlab/labs/10_build_image.md

 ## Write Your First Dockerfile

 For that we create a new directory and create an empty Dockerfile in there.
+You can either use vim or the editor of your choice.

 ```bash
 mkdir myfirstimage